Search Articles

 City, State

-The community spouse may keep up to $119,220 (in 2015 and 2016) of his assets.
-If the community spouse has less than this amount, the nursing home spouse may transfer his assets to the spouse to make up the difference.
-Further, if the community spouse has low income, he may keep some or all of the nursing home spouse’s income as well as his own.
+The community spouse may keep up to $119,220 (in 2015 and 2016) of their assets.
+If the community spouse has less than this amount, the nursing home spouse may transfer their assets to the spouse to make up the difference.
+Further, if the community spouse has low income, he may keep some or all of the nursing home spouse’s income as well as their own.

 Medicaid’s rules also help married couples protect their home.
 The state cannot seize or impose a lien on the home of a deceased Medicaid beneficiary if the spouse still lives there, and Medicaid beneficiaries needing long-term care may transfer the title of a home to their spouse, thus allowing the spouse to remain in the home.

 In addition, same-sex spouses of long-term care recipients in all states will now be shielded from Medicaid estate recovery.
-Under Medicaid law, following the death of the Medicaid recipient a state must attempt to recover from his or her estate whatever long-term care benefits it paid for the recipient's care.
+Under Medicaid law, following the death of the Medicaid recipient a state must attempt to recover from their estate whatever long-term care benefits it paid for the recipient's care.
 However, no recovery can take place until the death of the recipient's spouse.

 None of the above protections are available to non-spouse partners of Medicaid long-term care recipients.
 In 2011, when only six states allowed gay and lesbian couples to wed, the federal government gave states the option of extending spousal protections to same-sex domestic partners.
 With same-sex couples now having the right to marry nationwide, it is unclear whether individual states will continue to offer spousal benefits to same-sex domestic partners.
 The message may be to get hitched or lose your spousal protections.